guyde2011/MobCreatorBugsAndSuggestions/README.md

 * For any invalid generated YML use the INVALID YML label

+* For any GitHub related issues use the GITHUB ISSUE label

 * For anything else use the OTHER label

 Current version: 1.2.0 (Not Beta, But Still in Development, please consider to update to this version, for alot of bugfixes and cosmetic changes, and for the remote GitHub feature)